 And we’re just scratching the surface here.
 What about the deplorable conditions that most factory workers in the textile industry work in?
 Or the landfills filled with un-recyclable refuse from the fashion industry?

-Thanks to more awareness though, both designers and consumers are growing socially conscious, and the sustainable fashion movement has been given a push.
+Thanks to more awareness though, both designers and consumers are growing socially conscious, and the sustainable fashion movement has been given a push and Recycled Fashion is becoming more and more popular.
 Nationally, labels like Pero, Doodlage, Ka-Sha, Bhu:sattva, No Nasties, are all paving the way for a fashion industry which incorporates fair trade practices and makes social accountability an integral part of its creations.
 And the design brigade in Pune is trying to do its fair bit too…

 Meet Fedora Fernandez, who started the label Dor-kha, to create comfortable, wearable clothes from Khadi.
 She is unapologetic when she says, “It wasn’t awareness, or even a need to do socially conscious work, that drew me to sustainable fashion.
 It was the fact that I wanted something comfortable, wearable and chic.
 It was only afterwards that I realised the advantages for the environment and weavers.
 While I worked with cotton for a while, it didn’t give me the same finish and structure that khadi gave me.”
 But is it easy to work with fabrics like khadi and what is the life for a fabric like that?
 “Khadi will definitely last longer than your polyester but it also needs greater care.
 Also, organic, high-grade natural fabrics are expensive”.